Our Guide to Namibia

 Hot air ballooning is a spectacular way to have a birds eye view of the dunes

 Each cottage has a flat roof where bed rolls can be laid out for a night under the stars

 If you're visiting Sossusvlei, the best thing to do is avoid the summer, which is extremely hot.
 Therefore, the best time to visit southern Namibia is in winter (May and September) but bear in mind that the desert regions can be bitterly cold at this time of year.
 The climate of the southern coast is hospitable from February to May, but quite cool and misty year-round, and particularly windy in August.

-Call us on to start planning your holiday to Kulala Desert Lodge or take a look at our itineraries to Sossusvlei
+Call us on to start planning your vacation to Kulala Desert Lodge or take a look at our itineraries to Sossusvlei

 Kulala Desert Lodge is situated in the 37 000 hectare Kulala Wilderness Reserve bordering the Namib Naukluft Park, there is an abundance of space and silence to be found here and the opportunity to visit the breathtaking Sossusvlei dunes at sunrise.

 Built at the foot of a mountain facing west, Kulala Desert Lodge benefits from spectacular sunset views over the distant dunes of Sossusvlei.
 The lodge comprises 23 thatch and canvas chalets each built on a wooden platform to provide maximum airflow.
 In the warmer months, mattresses can be placed on a star gazing platform on top of each room so that guests can sleep under the stars and enjoy the gentle desert breezes.